-It was assumed that the reaction of tissues in the labial and lingual vestibular regions of the mandibule is due to the foreign solutions injected instead of lidocaine hydrochloride anaesthetic agent.
+It was apparent that the reaction of tissues in the labial and lingual vestibular regions of the mandibule is due to the foreign solutions injected instead of lidocaine hydrochloride anaesthetic agent.

-A detailed physical and general examination are initiated and the patient was placed on broad spectrum antibiotics & planned for a surgical procedure on the 10th day, post the incident.
-A Mandibular CT scan was advised which showed favorable intact buccal & lingual cortices (Fig 2 & Fig 3).
-The surgical profile is advised before the surgical intervention of the extracted site.
+A detailed physical and general examination are initiated and planned for a surgical procedure on the 10th day, post the incident.
+A Mandibular CT scan shows favorable intact buccal & lingual cortices and surgical profile is advised before surgical intervention of the extracted site.
 The differential diagnosis is concluded as a granulomatous ulcer with sinus opening extra-orally or infected ulcer due to trauma.
-There was an aesthetic concern, as the floor of the mouth was breached and hence decided to operate the case under general anesthesia with the patient’s consent to avoid untoward consequences during the surgical procedure.

-PROCEDURE: The patient was prepared for operating under general anesthesia.
-The general physical examination was done and the consent obtained from the physician and the anesthetist before the procedure.
-Vitals are recorded normal and the patient was operated under general anesthesia.
+PROCEDURE: The decision was made to surgically remove the necrotic slough under general anaesthesia taking considerations of the esthetic requirements of the patient.
+The consent of the patient, physician and anesthetist are obtained before the procedure.
+Vitals are recorded normal.

-Necrotic slough was removed from both buccal & lingual vestibule.
-The remaining root portion is also removed from the extraction socket.
-The excision in the lingual vestibule was done minimally as care was taken not to impinge on the vital structures like salivary gland duct orifices.
+Necrotic slough was removed from both the vestibules, including the remaining root portion from the extraction socket.
+The excision in the lingual vestibule was done minimally and taken care not to impinge the vital salivary gland duct orifices.
 The skin adjacent to the sinus was excised & closed secondarily and tissues sent for the histo-pathological report.
 The floor of the mouth was closed secondarily; the esthetic concern of the patient was also taken into consideration.
-The bone surface intraorally was left to heal by secondary intention.
-Broad spectrum antibiotics were administered parentally on the following three days with NSAIDs.
-Patient discharged the following day with post-operative care instructions and reviewed after one week.
-After one week, post-operative healing was uneventful.
-A recall after two months’ post-surgery shows the soft tissue was totally healed and there was no evidence of tissue necrosis.
-(Fig 4).
-Second recall after 4 months done and patient refered for prosthodontic treatment to restore the functions.
+The bone surface intraorally was left to heal by secondary intention Patient discharged the following day with post-operative care instructions and reviewed after one week.
+After periodic visit recall over 3 weeks, post-operative healing was uneventful, the soft tissue was totally healed and there was no evidence of tissue necrosis and then the patient was referred for prosthodontic treatment to restore the functions.

-The necrotic slough along with 2mm of normal tissue is excised and sent for histo-pathological examination.
-The histo-pathological report says chronic inflammatory lesion with pus, fibrin and proteinaceous substances, macrophages and macro-nuclear lymphocytes with bacterial involvement.
+The histo-pathological report shows chronic inflammatory lesion with pus, fibrin and proteinaceous substances, macrophages and macro-nuclear lymphocytes with bacterial involvement.

 DISCUSSION